dixitsheta/VarnikaITConsulting/content/blog/2024-11-20-sap-bw-to-datasphere-migration-guide.md

 Migrating from SAP BW to Datasphere is a strategic investment in your data platform's future.
 While the journey requires careful planning and execution, the benefits of cloud-native architecture, simplified operations, and enhanced analytics capabilities make it a compelling move for most organizations.

 **Key Takeaways:**
-- Plan for 16-20 weeks for mid-sized implementations
+- Plan for 6-8 months for mid-sized implementations (200-500 BW objects)
 - Budget 30-40% more than "lift and shift" to leverage modern patterns
 - Invest in training and change management
 - Start with high-value use cases, not comprehensive migration